 All parties should make an effort to resolve the dispute instead of starting an exclusion process.
 For this reason, a mediation meeting must always be held before a possible exclusion case is presented to the village supervisor's faculty.
 Mediation should shed light on the issue from each party's point of view.
 The purpose of mediation is to make the arrangements needed to enable the student to continue in the team.
 The student who is being considered for exclusion may bring a neutral party (student ombudsperson, student chaplain, student adviser from the department/faculty, family member, friend or other person) to the mediation meeting.
-If the student does not want to take part in a mediation meeting, he or she must have the The village supervisor's faculty decides whether students should be opportunity to make a statement in writing within a specified time limit.
+If the student does not want to take part in a mediation meeting, he or she must have the opportunity to make a statement in writing within a specified time limit.

-For more information about the mediation meeting, contact the village supervisor
+For more information about the mediation meeting, contact the village supervisor kontakt@eit.ntnu.no